juliaceliberti/Honours/Results/slurm_output/init_class_results/mlp/mlp_results.md

 - unlike K9, this distriution is more skewed with higher frequencies of less bases
 - mean = 43.509510037427695
 - median = 0.0

+Of these instances:
+- Number of K27 sums that are 0: 53072
+- Number of K27 sums that are greater than 0: 5708

 #### Predicting K27 4000 vector